jborbely/msl-network2/docs/index.md

 msl-network plain add --username you --password danger
 ```

-and start a [Broker][] by reading the usernames and passwords from a file.
+and start a [Broker][] with the usernames and passwords read from a file.
 ```console
 msl-network start --auth-plain
 ```